bitsbeats/github-backup-tool/README.md

 ## How to use?

+# In Docker:
+Instead of the token in the config.yml file set the GITHUB_API_TOKEN accordingly.
+An example docker-compose.yml can be found in the root dierctory of this repo.

 1. Set up a GitHub token, with a "repo" scope.
 2. Configure the `config.yaml` file accordingly.
 3. Set up your running environment either via a virtualenv or distribution packages: